-- Public and private water sector utilities of all sizes that can demonstrate achievement of the application requirements are encouraged to apply. - Applicants must have no major violations of their National Pollutant Discharge Elimination System (NPDES) permit requirements for the previous year based on the date of application.
-If specific questions arise regarding what constitutes a major violation, applicants are encouraged to contact their state NPDES point of contact for further information.
+- Public and private water sector utilities of all sizes that demonstrate achievement of the application requirements are encouraged to apply. - Applicants must have no significant violations of their National Pollutant Discharge Elimination System (NPDES) permit requirements for the previous year based on the date of application.
+If specific questions arise regarding a significant violation, applicants are encouraged to contact their state NPDES point of contact for further information.
 If the state has not been delegated authority to operate the NPDES program, applicants should contact their NPDES point of contact in the EPA Regional Office.